This pear salad is fruity, fresh, crunchy, and delicious; excellent as an appetizer or side salad for a special dinner or holiday meal.

 Serving suggestions

-This pear salad is lovely as a side dish, an appetizer for weeknight dinners, or special occasions such as Thanksgiving and Christmas.
+This pear salad is lovely as an appetizer or side dish for a special family dinner or a holiday like Thanksgiving or Christmas.

 Serve it as a starter with a side of bread, such as: